DendrouLab/panpipes/docs/yaml_docs/pipeline_ingestion_yml.md

 Computing resources to use, specifically the number of threads used for parallel jobs.
 Specified by the following three parameters:
   - <span class="parameter">threads_high</span> `Integer`, Default: 1<br>
         Number of threads used for high intensity computing tasks.
+Required for the following tasks:
         For each thread, there must be enough memory to load all your input files at once and create the MuData object.

   - <span class="parameter">threads_medium</span> `Integer`, Default: 1<br>